olayasturias/olayasturias.github.io/_posts/2022-02-28-slam-surveying-install.md

         sudo apt install ros-melodic-cv-bridge ros-melodic-tf ros-melodic-message-filters ros-melodic-image-transport
     ```
 - Build VINS-Mono by running `catkin build vins`.
 If it gives you an error, try removing your build, devel and logs folders and rebuild it again.-->

+# 2. DSO

+## 2.1 Installation

+DSO has a ROS wrapper, but it first requires that you install DSO:

+- Install DSO.
+Follow the instructions from [the readme in DSO's repository](https://github.com/JakobEngel/dso).
+    - If you get an OpenCV error, modify the CMakeLists to point to your version (mine is 3.2) `find_package(OpenCV 3 QUIET)`
+    - This will compile a library libdso.a, which can be linked from external projects.
+It will also build a binary dso_dataset, to run DSO on datasets.
+It is stored in /build/lib.
+- Install ROS wrapper.
+Download [the source code](https://github.com/olayasturias/dso_ros).
+    - It will look for your lib file in ${DSO_PATH}/build/lib.
+We need to specify our DSO_PATH, which is the path to your dso repository folder:
+        ```
+            export DSO_PATH=YOUR_PATH/dso
+        ```
+    you chan check if it was correctly set with
+        ```
+            echo $DSO_PATH
+        ```
+    - build it with:
+        ```
+            catkin build dso_ros
+        ```

 [under construction]